COPYFILE(3) Library Functions Manual COPYFILE(3)

 Get or set the filename associated with the source (or destination) file.
 If it has not been initialized yet, the value will be NULL.
 For copyfile_state_set(), the src parameter is a pointer to a C string (i.e., char* ); copyfile_state_set() makes a private copy of this string.
 For copyfile_state_get() function, the dst parameter is a pointer to a pointer to a C string (i.e., char** ); the returned value is a pointer to the state 's copy, and must not be modified or released.

 Get or set the callback status function (currently only used for recursive copies; see below for details).
-The src parameter is a pointer to a function of type copyfile_callback_t (see above).
+The src parameter and the dst parameter are pointers to a function of type copyfile_callback_t (see above).

 Get or set the context parameter for the status call-back function (see below for details).
-The src parameter is a void *.
+The src parameter and the dst parameter are opaque pointers (type void * ).

 Get or set the quarantine information with the source file.
 The src parameter is a pointer to an opaque object (type void * ).